GET THE COMPASSIONATE HELP YOU DESERVE

 Related: 10 Motorcycle Safety Myths to Ignore

 Congratulations on taking the next step to get your motorcycle license in Louisiana!
 Although properly trained and licensed riders are much less likely to get into a crash, sometimes motorcycle accidents do happen.
-If you ever find yourself injured in an accident due to the negligence of another driver or motorist, know that the motorcycle accident lawyers at Mike Brandner Injury Attorneys are available 24/7 to help.
+If you ever find yourself injured in an accident due to the negligence of another driver or motorist, know that the motorcycle accident lawyers at Mike Brandner Law are available 24/7 to help.